 Opossums are noisiest during the breeding season, and if you live near an area where opossums are common, you will know when the breeding season has arrived!

-When opossums are searching for a mate, they make loud clicking noises that sound just like us humans when we tut (clicking the tongue against the roof of the mouth).
+When opossums are searching for a mate, they make loud clicking noises that sound like humans when we tut (clicking the tongue against the roof of the mouth).
 Both males and females follow the sounds of other opossum clicks to find a mate.

 Here, they latch on to a teat and continue to grow.
 After a month or so, the joeys are big enough to come out of the pouch, and the mother will carry her babies on her back.